 Amazon’s Fire TV streaming devices have been quite popular in the UK, dating back to the launch of the first Fire TV box, back in 2014 – and for good reason.

-There are now four Amazon Fire TV sticks being officially sold in the UK: The Amazon Fire TV 4K Max (2nd Gen), the Amazon Fire TV 4K Stick (2nd Gen), the new Amazon Fire TV 4K Select, and the Amazon Fire TV HD (2024 Edition).
+There are now four Amazon Fire TV sticks being officially sold in the UK: The Amazon Fire TV 4K Max (2nd Gen), the Amazon Fire TV 4K Plus (2nd Gen), the new Amazon Fire TV 4K Select, and the Amazon Fire TV HD (2026 Edition).

 Then there’s also the Amazon Fire TV Cube (3rd Gen) which is a pricier product that combines the Fire TV with an Echo device (see my review of it here).

-But the 4K Select stick is quite different in one aspect: it runs a totally new operating system (Vega), which means it supports a much more limited selection of apps compared to the “classic” Android OS-based Firesticks.
+But the newer 4K Select and HD sticks are quite different in one aspect: they run a totally new operating system (Vega), which means they support a much more limited selection of apps compared to the “classic” Android OS-based Firesticks.

 To help you decide – here’s a full comparison of the specs (We did not include the Fire TV Cube in this comparison, because its target audience is a bit different – and it’s pricier).